9 King's Bench Walk Client Care Policy

 Chambers Complaints Procedure

-Full details of our complaints procedure are available on the website and details of our client care policy and the complaints procedure will be communicated to each lay client at the first available opportunity.
+Full details of our Complaints Procedure is set out on the website and details of our Client Care Policy and the availability of the Complaints Procedure will be communicated to each lay client at the first available opportunity.

 The clerk’s room in Chambers is open from 8.45am to 6.15pm Monday to Friday.